Administrative Staff Officer

 Emily Bonistall Postel, Postdoctoral Fellow.
 Emily is a postdoctoral fellow at the University of Kentucky in the Department of Sociology and the Center for Research on Violence Against Women.
 She earned her Ph.D. from the University of Delaware in 2015.
 Dr. Bonistall Postel’s research focuses on sexual assault prevention on college campuses, with a specific focus on vulnerable populations such as international students and graduate students.

-Caihong R. Li, Graduate Research Assistant.
-Caihong is a doctoral student majoring in psychology.
+Caihong Li, Statistician.
+Caihong recently received her Ph.D. in Education Sciences at the University of Kentucky.
 Her major research interest is in quantitative methods and psychometrics.
 She began working with the Center in August 2016.
 She has collaborated with researchers and professors in the Center on several projects, including Affirmative Consent, Barriers of Help-seeking among University Students, and What is Justice.
-She serves as the statistical consultant and helps with primary data analysis.
+She serves as the statistical consultant and performs a multitude of data analysis on various research projects.

 Margaret Campe, Graduate Reseach Assistant.
 Margaret is a second year Ph.D. student at the University of Kentucky Sociology Department.
 She earned her M.A. in Criminology from the University of Minnesota.
 She began working with the Center in June 2016.
 Margaret works on the Center's Campus Attitudes Toward Safety Survey in addition to a project funded by the Office on Violence Against Women to evaluate the local domestic violence shelter's programming.
 Her primary research interests include: college campus violence againast women and social networks, and intimate partner violence in the context of criminal and family court systems.